 Below we’ve included some tips and tricks to keep you on track with your nutrition goals while you’re out of your comfort zone.

-Preparation always goes a long way, whether it’s your food intake on a day-to-day basis, or while travelling.
+Preparation always goes a long way, whether it’s your food intake on a day-to-day basis, or while traveling.

-The easiest way to be prepared is to organise your foods and snacks ahead of time.
-Pack a cooler full of healthy snacks like cheese, boiled eggs, deli meat, nuts and more.
+The easiest way to be prepared is to organize your foods and snacks ahead of time.
+Pack a cooler full of healthy snacks like cheese, boiled eggs, deli meat, nuts, and more.